-The Storm Water Committee utilizes the diverse expertise of IDOT, IEPA and FHWA staff with respect to the Clean Water Act.
-The committee reviews material to ensure the proper message is sent.
+The Storm Water Committee utilizes the diverse expertise of IDOT, IEPA, IDNR and FHWA staff with respect to implementing a storm water program under the Clean Water Act.
+The committee reviews technical and educational material to ensure material accuracy before disseminating information to stakeholders.
 Furthermore, the committee provides technical presentations at the request of various conferences.

 The overall goal of reducing pollutants of concern is aided by these BMPs.
-The department continues to stress the importance of storm water and pollution control to our stakeholders, customers and business associates.
+The Department continues to stress the importance of storm water and pollution control to our stakeholders, customers and business associates.